PhoenixGreen/Cypherpunktimes-articles/april-news.md

 On April 24, the cryptocurrency market experienced a brief tumble following the news of the arrest of Samourai Wallet Bitcoin founders by the United States Department of Justice (DOJ).

-Keonne Rodriguez and William Lonergan Hill Are Charged with Operating Samourai Wallet, an Unlicensed Money Transmitting Business That Executed Over $2 Billion in Unlawful Transactions and Laundered Over $100 Million in Criminal Proceeds
+Keonne Rodriguez and William Lonergan Hill are Charged with Operating the Samourai Wallet.
+The unlicensed money-transmitting business executed Over $2 Billion in unlawful Transactions and laundered over $100 million.

 Recent arrests have been criticised by people in the crypto space.
 They fear it could be another attempt by the U.S. government to crack down on crypto and the privacy of transactions.